AnneQuinkenstein/weather_app/README.md

       </CSSTransition>
  </SwitchTransition>
 ```
-There are 3 stages for Entry & Exit, which are explained in the [Instructions](http://reactcommunity.org/react-transition-group/switch-transition).
-Here is one example from the code.
+There are 3 stages for Entry & Exit, which are [explained here](http://reactcommunity.org/react-transition-group/switch-transition) & the enter animation in CSS:

 ```css
 .currentWeather-enter {